somatechlat/somafractalmemory/README.md

 - Tail API logs: `make compose-logs`
 - Stop: `make compose-down`

 The API will listen on http://127.0.0.1:9595.
 Most endpoints require a bearer token.
 Compose sets `SOMA_API_TOKEN=devtoken` by default; add header `Authorization: Bearer devtoken`.
-The Kubernetes deployment uses port `9393` by default.
+The Kubernetes deployment exposes the API on port `9595` by default.

 ## Documentation